igorjacauna/create-envfile/README.md

 ## About

+This is a fork from [SpicyPizza action](https://github.com/SpicyPizza/create-envfile) from Forest Anderson

 A GitHub Action to create an '.env' file with GitHub Secrets.
 This is useful when you are creating artifacts that contain values stored in GitHub Secrets.
 This creates a file with variables that are defined in the Action config.